Samantha Smith: Death

 On August 25, 1985, Smith and her father were returning home aboard Bar Harbor Airlines Flight 1808 after filming a segment for Lime Street.
 While attempting to land at Lewiston-Auburn Regional Airport in Auburn, Maine, the Beechcraft 99 commuter plane struck some trees 4007 ft short of the runway and crashed, killing all six passengers and two crew on board.

 Much speculation regarding the cause of the accident circulated afterwards.
 Accusations of foul play circulated widely in the Soviet Union.
 A CIA report written in 1985 reads: "Although no direct allegations of foul play have appeared in the Soviet media, people from ordinary citizens to intellectuals seem to believe that Samantha was silenced so that she could not continue her efforts to build goodwill toward the Soviet Union".

 An investigation was undertaken in the United States and the official report—which did not show evidence of foul play—was made public.
 The report said the plane crashed one mile (1.6 km) south-west of the airport at 22:05 EDT, and concluded that "the relatively steep flight path angle and the attitude (the orientation of the aircraft relative to the horizon, direction of motion etc.) and speed of the airplane at ground impact precluded the occupants from surviving the accident".
 The report also went on to say that it was a rainy night, that the pilots operating the aircraft were inexperienced, and an accidental, but not uncommon and not usually critical, ground radar failure occurred.

-About 1,000 people attended Smith's funeral in Augusta, Maine, and she was eulogized in Moscow as a champion of peace.
-Attendees included Robert Wagner and Vladimir Kulagin of the Soviet Embassy in Washington, D.C., who read a personal message of condolence from Mikhail Gorbachev.
+About 1,000 people attended Smith's funeral at St. Mary's Catholic Church in Augusta, Maine.
+She was eulogized in Moscow as a champion of peace.
+Attendees included actor Robert Wagner and Vladimir Kulagin of the Soviet Embassy in Washington, D.C., who read a personal message of condolence from Mikhail Gorbachev.

 Everyone in the Soviet Union who has known Samantha Smith will forever remember the image of the American girl who, like millions of Soviet young men and women, dreamt about peace, and about friendship between the peoples of the United States and the Soviet Union.

 President Ronald Reagan sent his condolences to Smith's mother, in writing:

 Perhaps you can take some measure of comfort in the knowledge that millions of Americans, indeed millions of people, share the burdens of your grief.
 They also will cherish and remember Samantha, her smile, her idealism and unaffected sweetness of spirit.

 The remains of Samantha and her father were cremated, and their ashes were buried at Estabrook Cemetery, Amity, Maine.